coding-genius01/Crypto_Portfolio/README.md

 Select a coin from the list and enter its Portfolio ID.
 Click the "Delete Coin" button to remove it from your portfolio.

-View Portfolio:
+### View Portfolio:

 The application will update and display the current value, profit/loss per coin, and total portfolio P/L with the press of the Refresh button.

 ## API Integration
 The application fetches real-time coin prices using an external API.
 Ensure you have an active internet connection to retrieve the latest data.
-If you need to change the API endpoint or add support for other coins, you would need to modify the source code and recompile the executable.
+If you need to change the API endpoint or add support for other coins, you would need to modify the source code.

 ## Troubleshooting
 No Data Displayed: Ensure you have a stable internet connection.
 There is an api-request limit of 10,000 per month.